jz674/Markov-Documentation/README.md

 ## Made by Developers for Developers
 ### Design and Create Behavioral Scripts Effortlessly and Automatically

 Markov creates [synthetic users][6] to proactively test your software and trigger issues before your users do.
-Our synthetic users behave just like your real users would, allowing Markov to ensure previously developed software still works as expected accurately.
-Markov is self-driven and
+Our synthetic users behave just like your real users would, allowing Markov to ensure previously developed software still works as expected.
+Unliked other testing tools, Markov applies a probabilistic model for creating test cases and is self-driven with no maintaince or special training needed.

-Markov empowers companies of all sizes to focus less on [regression testing][1] and more on innovating.
+### Markov empowers companies of all sizes to redirect their limited resources to innovating and launching to market faster.

 # Table of Contents
 - [How Does Markov Work?](#how-does-markov-work?)